 As of this date, the bird types which I've seen here (in order of their appearance) are cardinals, house finches, mourning doves, blue jays, sparrows, tufted tit mouses, dark-eyed juncoes, a lone chickadee, downy woodpeckers, common grackles, a lone white-breated nuthatch, a lone rose-breasted grosbeak, a number of pigeon varieties, a lone Baltimore oriole, European starlings, Northern mockingbirds, a lone American Goldfinch and American Robins.

 Cam, a female cardinal who visited my place on a regular basis convinced me to help her to write a series of books re the plight of these bird types.
 Her book Words In Our Beak Volume One (pictured below) was published in Apple's iBooks and iTunes store in June of 2015.
-An ePub version of Words In Our Beak Volume One became available in late December of 2015 via KDP (Kindle Direct Publishing) and is on Amazon.
-The book has favorable reviews in both venues as well as on Goodreads.

 At the present time, subsequent volumes of Words In Our Beak are in draft format.
 I hope to move forward on them by the end of the year.
 However at this time, I am preoccupied with getting our current book into a format that Small Editions will use to publish in both hard and soft cover format.
 We are both very excited to be working with Small Editions on this project.
 Please stay tuned for details and or sign my mailing list to receive updates.